 The length of time probate takes in Texas can vary depending on the complexity of the estate, any disputes that arise, and other factors.
 In general, probate can take anywhere from six months to several years.

 In Texas, any person who is at least 18 years old and of sound mind can be the executor of an estate.
-The executor is responsible for managing the estate during probate and ensuring that the deceased person’s wishes are carried out.
+The executor manages the estate during probate and ensures the deceased person’s wishes are fulfilled.